 $match's filter only has a partial match on the first part of the shard key (the "prefix"), if this spans a range of documents encapsulated within a single chunk, or multiple chunks on the same shard only, the runtime will just target the single shard.

 The aggregation runtime applies a set of rules to determine where to execute the merger part of an aggregation pipeline for a sharded cluster and whether a split is even necessary.
 The following diagram captures the four different approaches the runtime will choose from.

 The aggregation runtime selects the merger part location (if any) by following a decision tree, with four possible outcomes.
 The list below outlines the ordered decisions the runtime takes.
 However, it is crucial to understand that this order does not reflect precedence or preference.
 Achieving either the Targeted-Shard Execution (2) or Mongos Merge (4) is usually the preferred outcome for optimum performance.

 Primary-Shard Merge.
-When the pipeline contains a stage referencing an unsharded collection, the aggregation runtime will place this stage in the merger part of the split pipeline.
-It executes this merger part on the designated primary shard, which holds the unsharded collection.
-This is always the case for the types of stages that only reference unsharded collections (i.e.
+When the pipeline contains a stage referencing a second unsharded collection, the aggregation runtime will place this stage in the merger part of the split pipeline.
+It executes this merger part on the designated primary shard, which holds the referenced unsharded collection.
+This is always the case for the stages that can only reference unsharded collections (i.e. for

 Any-Shard Merge.
 Suppose you've configured

 allowDiskUse:truefor the aggregation to avoid the 100 MB memory consumption limit per stage.
 If one of the following two situations is also true, the aggregation runtime must run the merger part of the split pipeline on a randomly chosen shard (a.k.a. "any shard"):

 - The pipeline contains a grouping stage (which is where the split occurs), or